yuhuixu1993/PC-DARTS/README.md

 - The implementation of random sampling is also provided `model_search_random.py`.
 It also works while channel-shuffle may have better performance.

 - As PC-DARTS is an ultra memory-efficient NAS methods.
-It has potentials to be implemnted on other tasks such as detection and segmentation.
+It has potentials to be implemented on other tasks such as detection and segmentation.

 ## Related work